wp-plugins/sexybookmarks/readme.txt

 * Minified stylesheet to save a couple KB
 * Added activation hook to generate sprite automatically upon activating the plugin
 * Spritegen now outputs minified CSS as well
-* Re-added the Russian translation that disappeared somehow
 * Added new background: "Share the knowledge"
+* Updated the Russian translation

 = Recently Added Sites =
 * DZone